Farmington Hills Domestic Violence Attorney

 For many domestic violence situations, there are no witnesses other than the two individuals involved in the incident.
 For the accused to be charged, there does not need to be any evidence of physical harm, and a simple complaint may be enough to press charges in some cases.
 An accuser's statement can be enough for authorities to make an arrest.

 An experienced domestic violence lawyer understands that preparing an effective defense depends upon independently gathering factual and full information which can be used to challenge the prosecution's evidence, witnesses, and procedures.

 Often, cases of domestic violence can be exaggerated or used by alleged victims to gain some type of advantage on the accused, whether it be revenge or rights in a custody battle.

 Other times, the alleged victim may have initiated aggressive actions that forced the other individual to respond in a forceful and defensive way.
 In many cases, a good defense attorney can make it very difficult for prosecutors to convict someone for domestic assault.

 - An act of verbal, physical, or even emotional violence occurred

 - The defendant was not acting in self-defense or to protect another individual

 - If verbal abuse is involved, they must prove the victim truly felt threatened

 There Is No ‘Undo’ Button for Domestic Violence.
 You Need to Fight Your Charges.

-Call me today at (248) 599-0054 for a free and completely confidential consultation.
+Contact me online or at (248) 599-0054 for a free and completely confidential consultation.
 You don’t have to face your domestic violence charges alone; I am ready to fight for you today.